Aitken College (Greenvale, Victoria): Students

-Assistant Principle (Secondary), 2022-present (Dunhelen & Brookhill, Year 7-12)
+Leadership

+The following individuals have served as principal of Aitken College:

+The following individuals have served as deputy principal of Aitken College:

+The following individuals have served as Assistant Principal for Primary (Prep - Year 6) of Aitken College:

+The following individuals have served as Assistant Principal for Secondary (Year 7 - Year 12) of Aitken College:

+The following individuals have served as Assistant Principal for Learning of Aitken College:

+The following individuals have served as Chairman of the Aitken College Board:

 House system

 A house system operates in senior, middle and junior schools.
 Each house is named after a significant historic family from the surrounding area.
 Sporting competitions are held between them each year.

 Sport

-Primary (Years 5-6) and Secondary (Years 7-12) students of the college participate in the summer, winter and spring seasons of the School Sports Victoria (SSV) sport competition.
+Primary (Years 5–6) and Secondary (Years 7–12) students of the college participate in the summer, winter and spring seasons of the School Sports Victoria (SSV) sport competition.
 Choices offered for summer team sports include Cricket (boys only), Softball (girls only), Tennis and Volleyball.
 Winter sports include AFL Football, Badminton, Basketball, Hockey, Netball (girls only), Soccer, Table Tennis and Touch Rugby (boys only).
 Students may also participate in a number of SSV individual sport competitions such as Athletics, Cross Country and Swimming.
 The college is particularly known for its excellence and achievement in Athletics and Cross Country.